NL0125/NL_BlueStamp_Portfolio/index.md

 My biggest triumphs at Bluestamp were every time I powered a circuit and it worked both consistently and the way I wanted it to.
 Although my project requires a lot of physical design (material and structural), the most important parts are the circuits and arduino boards.

-Key topics I learned about at Bluestamp were how to breadboard/perfboard, solder, how to code in Arduino IDE, how to Tinkercad and export the cads to .OBJ, how to use a caliper
+Key topics I learned about at Bluestamp were how to breadboard/perfboard, solder, how to code in Arduino IDE, how to use Tinkercad and export the cads to .OBJ, and how to use a caliper.

+After Bluestamp, I hope to learn more about different jobs that require engineers so I will know my options once I go to college.

 # Final Milestone Images
 Tinkercad model of a slide buckle from the gallery